Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Numerical Results

 \subsubsection{Conditional Signal/Interference Power Distribution}

-The cdf of the conditional signal/interference power in \eqref{Sgamma}/\eqref{IcdfCond} under $\lambda_\textrm{B}=10\lambda_0$, $l_0=50$ m and different $d_0$ and $N$ is plotted in Fig. \ref{Scdf} and Fig. \ref{Icdf}, respectively.
+The cdf of the conditional signal/interference power in \eqref{Sgamma}/\eqref{IcdfCond} under $\lambda_\textrm{B}=10\lambda_0$, $\lambda_\textrm{I}=100\lambda_0$, $l_0=50$ m and different $d_0$ and $N$ is plotted in Fig. \ref{Scdf} and Fig. \ref{Icdf}, respectively.
 It is observed from Fig. \ref{Scdf} that, with reflect beamforming from the associated IRS 0, the signal power is significantly enhanced and exhibits channel hardening when $N$ increases and/or the IRS 0-UE 0 horizontal distance $d_0$ decreases.

-For the interference power distribution shown in Fig. \ref{Icdf}, the IRSs within range $D_2$ of the target UE 0 randomly scatter the signal from interfering BSs, which only slightly increase the interference power even when $d_0$ is very small (e.g., $d_0=1$ m) and $N$ is very large (e.g., $N=8000$), compared to the case without IRS.
-In contrast, the interference power significantly increases when the network loading factor $p$ increases (corresponding to more UEs per RB) regardless of with or without IRSs in the network, since more co-channel/interfering BSs become active on the same RB.
+\rev{For the interference power distribution shown in Fig. \ref{Icdf}, the IRSs within range $D_2$ of the target UE 0 randomly scatter the signal from interfering BSs, which only slightly increase the interference power even when $d_0$ is very small (e.g., $d_0=1$ m) and $N$ is very large (e.g., $N=8000$), compared to the case without IRS.
+Moreover, as $d_0$ increases (e.g., $d_0\geq 10$ m), it can be seen that there is negligible difference on the conditional interference power distribution for cases without versus with IRS (even when $N=8000$ and under larger $D_2$, e.g., $D_2=100$ m).
+These observations validate our analysis in Section \ref{SectionSignalWithout_d0} that under practical values of the IRS density, the nearest IRS 0 (and hence the distance $d_0$) typically has the dominant impact on the randomly scattered signal or interference compared to other (farther) IRSs, whereas such impact also decays quickly as $d_0$ increases.
+This could be attributed to the severe product-distance/double-pathloss attenuation of the signal/interference randomly reflected by IRS. } In contrast, the interference power significantly increases when the network loading factor $p$ increases (corresponding to more UEs per RB) regardless of with or without IRSs in the network, since more co-channel/interfering BSs become active on the same RB.